 [It’s okay!]
 Peter yelled back.
 [I’m anchored!
 The three of us cast a—]

-The Timekeeper—now enveloped him in pitch-black fog—roared in fury.
+The Timekeeper—now enveloped in pitch-black fog—roared furiously.

-Peter’s heart leapt in his chest—the bitch was shrinking.
+Peter’s heart leapt in his chest.
+The bitch was shrinking.

 Gotta help him, he thought.
 Gotta—